 For further information and operating cautions, see the Sleep Number bed operating instructions included in your InfoCase.

-DAY/NIGHTER PLEATED BLINDS
+DAY/NIGHT PLEATED BLINDS -If Equipped

-Your coach may feature two-stage pleated window blinds that can be used for daytime or nighttime privacy.
+Your coach may feature two-stage pleated window blinds that can be used for light filtering, daytime room darkening, or nighttime privacy.